Windshield Phone Mount vs Dashboard Phone Mount: 30-Day Visibility, Heat, and Stability Test (2026)

 Windshield positions experienced more direct sun loading in parked-car conditions, which increased thermal stress and occasional re-stick burden on weaker suction setups.
 Dashboard positions were not immune, but many placements showed less severe thermal swing when kept out of direct beam zones.

-This aligns with [Phone Mount Summer Heat Recovery Test: 20 Parked-Car Cycles, Redock Stability, and Daily Usability] and [Dashboard Suction Mount 30-Day Test: Heat Fade, Re-Stick Reliability, Windshield Vibration, and Drift].
+This aligns with Phone Mount Summer Heat Recovery Test: 20 Parked-Car Cycles, Redock Stability, and Daily Usability and Dashboard Suction 30-Day Test: Heat Fade, Re-Stick Reliability, Windshield Vibration, and Drift.

 iOttie Easy One Touch Signature Dashboard & Windshield Mount - product photo